 You’ll only pay for the courses you sign up for in any given academic term.

 You can complete your degree in 18 months with full-time enrollment of two courses per quarter.
 You'll take 2 courses each for the first five quarters, and in the final quarter take one course: the 5-credit Leadership in the 21st Century.
 Of course, if you take fewer courses per quarter, your degree will take longer to finish. [return to top]

-NEIT is a private non-profit college and is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools & Colleges (NEASC).
-Accreditation by NEASC is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
-Some academic departments have specialized professional accreditations in addition to accreditation by NEASC.
+NEIT is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
+Accreditation by NECHE is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
+Some academic departments have specialized professional accreditations in addition to accreditation by NECHE.
 For more information on accreditation, see NEIT's catalog. [return to top]

 Transfer credit for appropriate courses taken at an accredited institution will be considered for courses in which the student has earned a “B” or above.
 An official transcript from the other institution must be received before the end of the first week of the term for transfer credit to be granted for courses to be taken during that term.
 Students will receive a tuition reduction for the approved MSCM courses based on the program rate and will be applied against the final academic term of the curriculum’s tuition amount.
 No tuition credit is provided for courses which are not a part of the curriculum.